Ruturajn/fetchit/README.md

 # Navigate to the directory where you have downloaded the tar file.
 $ tar -xvf fetchit-0.1.1-x86_64.tar.gz

-# Copy the executable to ~/.local/bin/, and if this directory doesn't exist create it
+# Copy the executable to `~/.local/bin/`, and if this directory doesn't exist create it.
 $ if [[ ! -d ~/.local/bin ]] ; then mkdir -p ~/.local/bin/ ; fi
 $ cp ./fetchit ~/.local/bin/
 ```